batcraft/ai-coding-notes/vibe-coding-notes.md

 * I was told "don't trust the robot" by another robot and that all codegen should be reviewed by a human
 * I'm not comfortable with that.
 What's the point of this velocity, then?
-* But there has to be some oversight. *See above re: erratic psychopath*
+* But there has to be some oversight. *See above re: erratic psychopath.*
 * Defense in depth: do more with your CI.
 Much more
   * Mutation testing
   * Flaky test analysis